FAQ’s

 I’ve had negative experience of counselling in the past.
 I’m worried it will happen again.

 When we start working together I’ll ask about previous experiences of counselling, and what was helpful or unhelpful.
-I will do all I can to avoid repeating any negative experiences, and if I do, I will be very happy to talk about it.
+I’ll do all I can to avoid repeating any negative experiences, and if I do, I’ll be very happy to talk about it.

 I’m nervous about the whole thing!